Table of Contents

 Tip

-The Key displayed in Xcode may differ from the manually added string (e.g., entering LSSupportsOpeningDocumentsInPlace but displaying Supports opening documents in place is normal).
+After adding fields, the Key displayed in Xcode interface may differ from the manually added string (e.g., entering LSSupportsOpeningDocumentsInPlace but displaying Supports opening documents in place - this is normal).